 REQUIRED:

-Bernard Drumm: This protocol yields intact pacemaker regions of the renal pelvis, the smooth muscle organ within the kidney that pumps urine into the ureter and onto the bladder.
+Nathan Grainger: This protocol yields intact pacemaker regions of the renal pelvis, the smooth muscle organ within the kidney that pumps urine into the ureter and onto the bladder.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.

-Bernard Drumm: Unlike isolating cells from the renal pelvis, this approach provides intact, in situ environments of renal pelvis pacemaker regions and a more physiological preparation for studying renal pelvis pacemaking.
+Nathan Grainger: Unlike isolating cells from the renal pelvis, this approach provides intact, in situ environments of renal pelvis pacemaker regions and a more physiological preparation for studying renal pelvis pacemaking.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.